Congratulations and Go Cougs!

 Tablets: Tablets are not a substitute for a laptop.
 If you elect to purchase a tablet you will still need a laptop for your classes and exams.
 Microsoft Surface Pro devices are considered laptops.

-Examsoft supports Microsoft Surface Pro devices (*Other Windows 10 tablets are not supported). **As of Fall 2018 iPads will no longer be supported for College of Pharmacy Examsoft testing.
+Examsoft supports Microsoft Surface Pro devices (*Other Windows 10 tablets are not supported). **As of Fall 2018 iPads will no longer be supported for College of Pharmacy and Pharmaceutical Sciences Examsoft testing.

 Smartphones: Some students elect to purchase smartphones in addition to a laptop.
 When purchasing a smartphones please read the specifications carefully to understand data plan limits/overage charges and pharmacy applications requirements before purchasing a smartphone.